EdVenty/blackRacers/README.md

 ---
 # Introduction
-Programs: `wroracer`, ` InetConnection.py`, ` demon_starter.py` and ` demon_bootloader.py`, loaded on Raspberry pi 4B.
+Programs: `wroracer.py`, ` InetConnection.py`, ` demon_starter.py` and ` demon_bootloader.py`, loaded on Raspberry pi 4B.
 They read the picture from the camera, process it and send commands to move to Pyboard.
 Here is an example of a data packet being sent:

 	50, 10

 The first value is the speed, and the second is the steering angle.

-Programs: ` main.py`, ` module.py`, ` boot.py`, ` my_main_roboracer.py` and ` my_main_roboracer.py`, located on the Pyboard, control the rear drive motors and the steering motor.
-Pyboard receives activity data from the Raspberry Pi via the UART protocol.
+Programs: ` main.py`, ` module.py`, ` boot.py`, ` my_main_roboracer.py` and `rgb.py`, located on the Pyboard, controls the rear-wheel drive motor, steering motor, program start button and buzzer.
+Pyboard receives activity data from Raspberry Pi via UART protocol.

 Programs: `RoboAPI.py` and` start_robot.py`, run on the computer and serve to communicate with the robot.